 No apostrophe.
 Unofficial name of the holiday celebrating George Washington's birthday, and observed on the third Monday in February.
 This usage comes up in our copy at least one day a year.

-Use news conference unless broadcast journalists, photographer and camera operators have been excluded.
+Use news conference unless broadcast journalists and photographers have been excluded.